nikuz/clock-calendar/README.md

 [Simulation](https://nikuz.github.io/clock-calendar/)

-It's tough to get a good photo of this when it's on.
-The LEDs mess with my phone camera, making the digits and event dots look blurry.
-It looks way better in person.
-Here's the best side shot I could get.
+Capturing a clear photo of this device while it's on is challenging.
+The bright light of the LEDs messes with the phone's camera, causing the digits and event indicators to appear blurry.
+It looks much clearer and more impressive in person.
+Here's the best side view I managed to capture.

 ![calendar](/public/calendar.jpg)